Tara Vossenkemper | MA, LPC

 My name is Tara Vossenkemper.
-I'm the founder and clinical director of The Counseling Hub, and a practicing counselor in the state of Missouri.
+I'm the owner and clinical director of The Counseling Hub, and a practicing counselor in the state of Missouri.

 Tell me if any of this sounds like you...